 At All Saints CE Academy, our vision is to foster positive attitudes, curiosity and excitement for maths.
 Our aim is to encourage our children to have the confidence to tackle problems and to have the resilience to persevere.
-Children learn to see maths in the wider world and to make connections across the curriculum.
-We feel that it is important for children to achieve their full potential, regardless of ability, taking account of learning needs and preferred learning styles.
+It is important for children to achieve their full potential, regardless of ability, taking account of learning needs and preferred learning styles.
 We ensure that each child is a respected part of our school family and is loved and valued as one of God’s children.

 Intent